This is the top of this pageSite menu here

 (3) Arrange them as evenly as possible on a net or colander to dry.

-[A little bit of a tomato diary]
+[A quick tomato diary]

 [Recipe introduction]